 Drain then rinse split peas in a fine colander or sieve and set aside to drain.

 Add butter and oil to a large saucepan; add in onion, garlic, spices and seasoning.
-Gently sauté covered, stirring regularly, for a few minutes until spices are fragrant.
+Gently sauté covered, stirring regularly, for a few minutes until spices are fragrant and onion has softened.
 Add in the carrots and turn up heat to high/medium.
 Continue to sauté, stirring regularly, for 2 minutes..

 Gradually pour in 2 cups of just boiled water, the tinned tomatoes, crumbled stock cube, sugar, split peas and further seasoning to taste – stir to bring up the browned bits on the base of the pan.

 Bring to the boil then immediately turn down to a medium/low simmer, covered, for 40 minutes, making sure to stir regularly to stop it catching on the base.
-Add in sweet potato and a further cup of boiled water, stirring through then cover and continue simmering for 40-50 minutes, or until split peas are tender and sweet potato is soft and dahl is thick – make sure to stir regularly as it can stick to the base of the pan at this point.
-If it still seems a bit thin 15 minutes or so before the end of cooking time, remove the lid and use a splatter guard to reduce it a bit.
+Add in sweet potato and a further cup of boiled water, stirring through then cover and continue simmering for 40 minutes, or until split peas and potato are tender and dahl is thick – make sure to stir regularly.
+The longer you soak the split peas in the initial step above, the faster it will cook.

 Season further if you think it needs it.
 Remove from the heat and stir through baby spinach or parsley.